What is monkeypox?

 The most surefire way would be for a man to not have sexual contact with new male partners for the time being, since the virus is circulating primarily among men who have sex with men, and by intimate (often sexual) contact.
 That’s impractical on a large basis; sex and intimacy are powerful human drives.
 However, I take care of some men who are normally very sexually active, but who have decided lately to pause their sexual activity or tighten their sexual network for the time being, given the risk.
 Short of that, it’s helpful to know who you are intimate with, whether they have a rash or other symptoms, or have been ill recently.
 Sex clubs, sex parties, and other similar settings pose a high risk of infection if a participant has this virus.

 There is also a vaccine, JYNNEOS, that is effective at preventing monkeypox (and smallpox).
-The vaccine is given as a shot under the skin, usually in the upper arm, with a second dose a month later.
-People tend to have minimal aftereffects from the vaccine.
-Protection begins a few weeks after the first dose.
+The vaccine is given as a shot under the skin of the upper arm (subcutaneously), or at a smaller dose between layers of the skin (intradermally), in the lower arm.
+A second dose is given a month later.
+People tend to have minimal aftereffects from the vaccine although the newer intradermal way seems to cause more local irritation.
+Protection is said to start two weeks after the second dose.
 Although it is a live vaccine, JYNNEOS appears safe for people living with HIV, at least if their CD4 count is over 200.
 In fact, the vaccine was studied in this population and no problems were found.
 It has not been studied in people with untreated HIV and/or CD4 below 200.
 When a person has a weakened immune system, some live-virus vaccines can spread uncontrolled in their system and cause illness.
 However, even though JYNNEOS contains a live (but crippled) virus, it is probably safe in such folks.
 The virus in the vaccine has been genetically altered such that it theoretically is unable to spread within the person’s body, or be transmitted to another person.
-A live vaccine approved for smallpox, ACAM2000, is also available and should give protection against monkeypox; however, it should not be given to people living with HIV.
+A live vaccine approved for smallpox, ACAM2000, is also available and should give protection against monkeypox; however, it is much more toxic, can spread within the body and to other people, and it should not be given to people living with HIV.

 JYNNEOS can also be given for post-exposure prophylaxis.
 If a person has had close/intimate contact with someone who proves to have monkeypox, the person can get a dose of vaccine.
 If given soon enough it may prevent the infection completely, or (especially if given more than a few days after exposure) it still may make the infection less severe.